strategineer/personal-website/content/books/2024-07-21/index.md

 Beneath small talk about a softer pallet, better food, the Reverend Mother brought up her arsenal of persuasion and gave her orders: the brother-sister crossbreeding must be explored.
 (Irulan almost broke at receiving this command.)
 {{< /quote >}}

-Frank Herbert is not a luddite but he is concerned with technology's ability to amplify the worst parts of our own humanity.
-This is clearly a concern of his in Dune with the references to the Butlerian Jihad and his thoughts on nuclear weapons.
+Frank Herbert is not a luddite but he is concerned with technology's ability to amplify the worst parts of our humanity.
+This is clearly a concern of his in Dune; refer to the Butlerian Jihad and his treatment of the "family atomics" eg. nuclear weapons.
 Dune Messiah expands on this theme through the Tleilaxu, who are a people with comparatively advanced technology without any pesky morality getting in the way of their technological "progress".

 {{< quote "91-92" >}}
 This was a Tleilaxu thing.
 The Tleilaxu displayed a disturbing lack of inhibitions in what they created.
 Unbridled curiosity might guide their actions.
 They boasted they could make anything from the proper human raw material—devils or saints.
 They sold killer-mentats.
 They’d produced a killer medic, overcoming the Suk inhibitions against the taking of human life to do it.
 Their wares included willing menials, pliant sex toys for any whim, soldiers, generals, philosophers, even an occasional moralist.